 Six Facts About These Accidents That Nobody Wants You to Know

-When you’re driving, you may fear a crash with a drunk driver or that a distracted driver might run you off the road.
+When you’re driving, you may be afraid of a crash with a drunk driver or a distracted driver running you off the road.
 We all think of possible collisions with other vehicles, but we may not consider other real risks on the road—like debris from other vehicles or trucks hitting your car.
-This happens more than you think and can cause you to crash your car and suffer serious injuries.

-FACT #1: These claims are VERY complex, and you’ll need the help of an experienced law firm in order to prevail.
+FACT #1: These claims are very complex, and you’ll need the help of an experienced law firm to prevail.
 We have more than 20 years’ experience in dealing with debris-related accidents.
 We know the laws and all the “tricks of the trade,” and we know how to win these cases for our clients.

 How Cargo Comes Loose

-Fact #2.5: Other vehicles can allow debris to fly loose, too.
+FACT #2.5: Other vehicles can allow debris to fly loose, too.
 Many cars and SUVs feature bike racks, cargo carriers, and other equipment.
 A bike rack that malfunctions or an improperly secured bike can come off the car and crash into cars behind it.
 While we don’t think of bike racks as particularly dangerous items, people can suffer serious injuries if a bike comes loose.

 Like any accident, you want to know whom you can hold liable for your losses, which can include medical bills, lost income, property damage, pain and suffering, and more.

-Fact #5: As usual, you can bet that insurance adjusters will look for any way possible to limit your payout—even if they admit liability!
+FACT #5: As usual, you can bet that insurance adjusters will look for any way possible to limit your payout—even if they admit liability!

-Adjusters will say you can trust them to help you—but really, they’re willing to use anything you say to reduce your settlement offer.
-They can reduce your settlement by claiming:
+Adjusters will say you can trust them to help you, but really, they’re willing to use anything you say to reduce your settlement offer.

 - This accident didn’t cause all of your injuries